-I came to terms that I was different a long time ago.
-I didn’t know why I was, because nothing was ever explored or looked into, apart from the fact that I had a bad leg and a bad foot.
+I came to terms with the fact that I was different a long time ago.
+I didn’t know why I was, because nothing was ever said.
+I knew I had a bad leg and a bad foot.

-Although I would contemplate many things as a child, fast forward to my early 20’s, I was still continuing to contemplate things.
-I didn’t know about my mental symptoms at the time, but still trying to get to grips with myself was a full-time job.
+Although I was a deep thinker as a child, fast forward to my early 20’s and although I still didn’t know about my mental symptoms, I was getting to grips with a full-time job.
 I would while away the hours, looking at how I responded to stimuli.

-Although things weren’t obvious because I had no-one to compare my symptoms to, I continued to analyse some of my outward behaviour.
-The irritability came about because I knew something was wrong that it wasn’t just about what you could see physically.
+Although things weren’t obvious because my symptoms were mild, I continued to analyse some of my outward behaviour.
+I was continually irritated because I knew something was wrong, that it wasn’t just about what you could see physically.
 Everything was dumbed down.

-Fast forward again to my late forties and with a diagnosis, I began to see and understand more about my presenting symptoms, that autism would fit my presenting behaviour.
-I see my symptoms as something to be embraced rather than something I need to challenge, but it didn’t stop others challenging me.
+Now fast forward to my late forties and with a diagnosis, I could for the first time understand my presenting symptoms, and autism seemed to fit into that.
+Whatever my symptoms were, I always saw them as something to be embraced, rather than something I need to challenge, but it didn’t stop others challenging me.

-The hardest thing has been my learning disability and generalised anxiety disorder, because growing up they were constant.
-Nothing I deal with is ever easy, but at least I understand the patterns now.
-I have learned to cope with OCD.
+The hardest thing has been my learning disability and generalised anxiety disorder, because growing up they were constantly something I had to deal with.
+Nothing I deal with is easy, but I understand the patterns now.
+It is because I have autism that I have OCD, which I have also learned to cope with.

-On another note, I feel it’s harmful to assume without knowing.
-It’s important to know the facts and not assume.
+When it comes to any form of disability, it is harmful for others to assume without knowing.
+It is important to know the facts and not assume.
 ‘My Story’ is testament to that.